 The younger brother of Bears' 2014 NFL Draft first-round pick Kyle Fuller, Kendall Fuller saw the field immediately as a freshman.
 He was a Freshman All-American and the ACC Defensive Rookie of the Year.
 Fuller is fast and instinctive, just like his older brother.
 Kendall Fuller had six interceptions and 58 tackles in 2013.

-The Titans could use a five-technique for Dick LeBeau's defense.
+The Titans could use a young potential replacement for Michael Griffin.